Will Pre-Training Ever End? A First Step Toward Next-Generation Foundation MLLMs via Self-Improving Systematic Cognition: Experiments

 \textbf{\sicog{} establishes a stronger foundation for prototyping a CoT reasoner.} Table~\ref{tab:post_training_reason} demonstrates that post-training the \sicog-\llavaqwenuhd{} outperforms the post-trained baseline across most benchmarks, with up to 6\% higher accuracy on MMVet.

 \textbf{Solely enhancing CoT reasoning may compromise perception abilities.} We observe a significant performance drop on MMBench, which assesses a diverse range of perception tasks.
 This suggests that prioritizing CoT reasoning in MLLMs can inadvertently impair perception capabilities, underscoring the trade-off between reasoning and perception and the need for balanced optimization.
+Moreover, we provide \textbf{an in-depth analysis (both quantitative and qualitative) of how \sicog{} enhances the reasoning capabilities of foundation MLLMs} in Appendix~\ref{sec:main_reason}.